modernising/Auth2Join/README.md

 # Auth2Join
-Any Questions DM me on discord clocwkrs or clockworks#0001
+Any Questions DM me on discord clockwrks or clockworks#0001